The Ministry is organised into the following groups.

 Te Iho - Organisational Performance Group

 Te Iho undertakes a range of activities that support our Ministry.
 These include communications, facilities, finance, human resources, information management and technology, legal, Ministerial services and portfolio reporting.
 We also support our Ministers covering the Arts, Culture and Heritage, Broadcasting and Media, and Sports and Recreation portfolios.
 Details about our work can be found in the Ministry’s accountability reports produced by Te Iho.
-The group is led by Sarah Hardy, Deputy Chief Executive, Te Iho - Organisational Performance.
+The group is led by Matthew Oliver, Deputy Chief Executive, Te Iho - Organisational Performance (Acting).